Thorium-Sim/nova.thoriumsim.com/content/posts/2020-08-12-update-3/index.md

 ![Upload Form](images/upload.gif)

 Finally, I worked on an interface for uploading a logo and model for the ships in the 3D universe.
 Since I have the model, I can easily generate a side and top view without any other input from the user.
 This hopefully will make it really easy to add new ships.

-## Questions

-- Now I would love to ask a few questions about how the Star Map should work.
-Reply to this email with your thoughts.
-- How much space should the Star Map display?
-Should it show an entire galaxy?
-Or only one small section of stars?
-Note that the idea is if you can see it on the star map, you can fly to it.
-- How long should it take to fly between two nearby planetary systems, eg. from Sol to Alpha Centauri, a distance of 4 lightyears?
-- How much space should a crew be able to traverse in a 1 hour flight?
-Should it be possible to fly from one side of the star map to the other?
-Why might that be a good or bad thing?
-- What kinds of things do you want to see or do when looking at the Interstellar Star Map (the map that shows different planetary systems)?

-Do you have a response to any of these questions?
-[Join us on Discord.](https://discord.com/invite/BxwXaUB)